Approximate optimization, sampling and spin-glass droplets discovery with tensor networks

 \subsection{Conditioning of MPO's}

 The error related to a single truncation of boundary MPS is well controlled and quantified by the overlap between MPS before and after truncation, as discussed in previous sections.
 We should note, however, that the PEPS network itself is typically ill-conditioned.
-As such, the relative error resulting from previous truncations, or finite numerical precision, can be effectively amplified (or reduced) by application of consecutive layers of MPO.
-This is depicted in Fig.~\ref{fig:conditioning}a, where the green boundary MPS $| u \rangle$ is an approximation of the exact one $| \tilde u\rangle + |\epsilon_u \rangle$.
+As such, the relative error resulting from previous truncations, or finite numerical precision, can be effectively amplified (or reduced) by the application of consecutive layers of MPO.
+This is depicted in Fig.~\ref{fig:conditioning}(a), where the green boundary MPS $| u \rangle$ is an approximation of the exact one $| \tilde u\rangle + |\epsilon_u \rangle$.
 Acting with an MPO on that MPS can be viewed as a series of {\it local} gates.
 They can be divided, e.g., into $G_1$ and $G_2$ as depicted in the figure.

-We plot the condition number of such a single gate, marked as $\hat g$ and treated as a matrix, in Fig.~\ref{fig:conditioning}b.
+We plot the condition number of such a single gate, marked as $\hat g$ and treated as a matrix, in Fig.~\ref{fig:conditioning}(b).
 The condition number, i.e., the ratio between the largest and smallest singular values of the matrix, gives a bound on how much the relative error may grow in the worst-case scenario.
 As can be seen in the figure, the condition number is growing quickly with increasing $\beta$, which is in agreement with our previous argument that the large $\beta$ renders contraction of the network more difficult.

 Consecutive application of local gates may, in the worst-case, result in an error growing exponentially with the system size.
-Nevertheless, all the evidence from extensive numerical simulations suggests that such worst-case is not happening in practice.
+Nevertheless, all the evidence from extensive numerical simulations suggests that such worst-case is often not happening in practice.
 It is in accordance with a general observation that truncation of the PEPS tensor network usually can produce reliable results beyond what is suggested by the worst-case bounds, see, e.g., Ref.~\cite{Haegeman16, gluza_peps_2018}.

-Furthermore, we can speculate that a better understanding of truncation errors, their potential locality, and its relation with the frustration of the problem could allow one to obtain much tighter bounds on the error propagation.
-Note, for instance, if the errors are local (along the boundary MPS), then the worst-case bounds related with local gates $\hat g$ would add up and not multiply.
-This could then formally help to certify the solution, at least for sufficiently small problems.
+Furthermore, we can speculate that a better understanding of truncation errors, their potential locality, and their relation with the frustration of the problem could allow one to obtain much tighter bounds on the error propagation.
+Note that if the errors are local (along the boundary MPS), then the worst-case bounds related to local gates $\hat g$ would add up and not multiply.
+This could then formally help to certify the solution, at least for sufficiently small problems. \end{appendix}